great-expectations/great_expectations/docs/guides/setup/installation/local.md

 ### 1. Install required dependencies

-First, check that you have a python3 with pip installed
+First, check that you have python3 with pip installed

 ```console
 python --version